 List of Junior Eurovision Song Contest winners explained

-The Junior Eurovision Song Contest is an annual contest organized between member countries of the European Broadcasting Union for children aged between 9 and 14 (8 and 15 between 2003 and 2006, 10 and 15 between 2007 and 2015).
-This junior contest has been broadcast every year since its debut in 2003, and is based on the Eurovision Song Contest, one of the longest-running television programmes in the world since its debut in 1956.
+The Junior Eurovision Song Contest is an annual contest organised between member countries of the European Broadcasting Union for children aged between 9 and 14 (8 and 15 between 2003 and 2006, 10 and 15 between 2007 and 2015).
+The contest has been broadcast every year since its inception in 2003, and is based on the Eurovision Song Contest, one of the longest-running television programmes in the world.
 The contest's winner has been determined using numerous voting techniques throughout its history; centre to these have been points awarded through jury voting or public voting.
 The country awarded the most points is declared the winner.

-, twenty-one contests have been held, with one winner each year.
+, twenty-two contests have been held, with one winner each.
 Twelve different countries have won the Junior Eurovision Song Contest.
-Five have won the contest once:,,,, and the .
-Five have won the contest twice:,,, (first country to win back to back), and .
-The countries with the highest number of wins is and France, both with three wins.
-Both Croatia and Italy achieved their wins on their debut participation in the contest. is the country with the longest history in the contest without a win, having made seventeen appearances since their debut in 2003.
+The country with the highest number of wins is, with four wins. is the country, that have won three times.
+Five have won the contest twice:,,, (first country to win two years in a row and the first country to win on home soil), and, and five have won the contest once:,, the,, and .
+Both Croatia and Italy achieved their wins on their debut participation in the contest.
+The first repeat winner was Belarus, completed in, while the first country to win three times was Georgia, completed in . is the country with the longest history in the contest without a win, having made eighteen appearances since their debut in the inaugural contest in 2003.

 Winning the Junior Eurovision Song Contest provides an opportunity for the winning artist(s) to capitalise on their success and surrounding publicity by launching or furthering their career.
-Some artists from Junior Eurovision have progressed later in their careers to participate in national finals for the Eurovision Song Contest or the main event proper, including Molly Sandén, Nevena Božović, the Tolmachevy Sisters, Lisa, Amy and Shelley, Stefania Liberakakis, Destiny Chukunyere, and Iru Khechanovi.[1]
+Some artists from Junior Eurovision have progressed later in their careers to participate in national finals for the Eurovision Song Contest or the main event proper, including Molly Sandén, Nevena Božović, the Tolmachevy Sisters, Lisa, Amy and Shelley (later known as OG3NE and Ogene), Stefania Liberakakis, Destiny Chukunyere, and Iru Khechanovi.[1]

-Unlike in the Eurovision Song Contest, until 2012, it was not tradition that the previous winning country hosts the next edition of the contest.
-This tradition has been applied though since 2013, with only the 2015 and 2018 editions being held in a different country than the previous winner.
+Unlike the Eurovision Song Contest, the winning broadcaster of the previous year's Junior Eurovision Song Contest does not automatically receive the right to host the next edition, and until 2012 it was not tradition that the previous winning country hosts the next edition of the contest.
+This has been applied though since 2013, with only the 2015, 2018 and 2024 editions being held in a different country than the previous winner.

 Winners by year